-Bada Bagh Jaisalmer (Bag means garden) A garden complex situated on the path of Ramgarh, about 6 km from the Jaisalmer district of Rajasthan state.
+Bada Bagh Jaisalmer Is a garden complex situated on the path of Ramgarh, about 6 km from the Jaisalmer district of Rajasthan state.
 Badabag means a big garden.

 This is the important Tourist Palace of Jaisalmer.
 Where there are millions of domestic tourists visiting in the year.

 This place is the Royal Mausoleum of the kings of Jaisalmer.
 Famous for royal umbrellas.
 Which started with Jai Singh II in 1743 AD.

 “The big garden is a huge park famous for its royal monuments or umbrellas which were constructed by various Bhatti rulers.”

 The founder of the state and Maharaja of Jaisalmer state, Jai Singh II (1688-1743), descended from Maharaja Jaisal Singh, built a dam in the 16th century to make a water tank during his reign.
 Due to this dam, the desert area became green.

 After the death of Maharaja Jai Singh II on September 21, 1743, his son, Lunkaran, constructed a beautiful garden near the lake and an umbrella for his father (Jai Singh II) on a hill near the lake.
 Later, many more monuments were built here for the Lunkaran and other Bhatis kings.

 The Mausoleum of King Maharwal Jait Singh is the oldest monument here.
 And the last umbrella is of Maharaja Jawahar Singh, which has not been completed after 20th-century dates and Indian independence.

 The Bada Bagh is situated on a small hilltop.
 In which the entry is from below the hill.
 There are some monuments in the first line and there are many monuments ahead, which are accessible to the hills.